iwashun22/crud-operator/README.md

 ## Methods

 There are four methods, `create`, `read`, `update` and `delete`.
-I will give the code example starts from here.
 These codes are when the `strictMode` is `false`

 ```js